loopbackio/loopback.io/pages/en/lb2/Building-a-connector.md

 ### Override methods defined in `Connector`

-1. Which methods methods must be overriden?
+1. Which methods must be overriden?
 2. What does calling the base class from within our Connector (`super()`) do?

 ### CRUD Methods are to be derived from the DAO Facade